List of Marvel Comics characters: A: Alchemy

 A few years later, the Troll Associates kidnapped Alchemy's mother.
 Alchemy was forced to obey them, but he secretly called X-Factor for help.
 On their way to restore the leaden trolls back to normal, the Troll Associates and Alchemy ran into Excalibur.
 The two groups fought and Alchemy turned Captain Britain and Meggan into gold.
 The X-Men met up with Excalibur and together they tracked down the trolls, but both groups were captured.
 Excalibur-leader Nightcrawler managed to convince the majority of the trolls that the Troll Associates' methods were wrong.
 He challenged the new leader of the Troll Associates, Phough, to single combat, while Excalibur and the X-Men freed themselves.
 Phough then tried to kill Alchemy's mother, but Nightcrawler saved her and Alchemy turned Phough into a golden statue.
 Alchemy then revealed to Excalibur and the X-Men that, due to his biochemistry studies, he could now restore humans back to normal and restored Captain Britain and Meggan.

 Alchemy was one of the few mutants to retain their powers after when the Scarlet Witch wished mutants out of existence.
 He was instrumental to Cyclops' plan to save the mutant race by transmuting the Terrigen Mist into a substance that is not harmful to mutants or humans.
-He was able to successfully transmute one of the clouds, but succumbed to Terrigen poisoning himself immediately afterwards.
+He was able to successfully transmute one of the clouds, but died from Terrigen poisoning immediately afterwards.

 Alchemy has the ability to alter the chemical composition of anything he touches into its elemental components.
 He can also change matter into other forms so long as he fully understands the physical composition of the desired result.
 In his first appearance he could only change objects into simple chemical elements, usually gold.
 Due to his study of biochemistry, he could later also change objects into more complex molecules, allowing him to change transmuted living beings back to normal.

+Jesse Alexander

+Jesse Alexander is a character appearing in comic books published by Marvel Comics.
+Created by Jeph Loeb and Ed McGuinness, he first appeared in Nova (vol. 5) #1 (February 2013).

+Jesse Alexander is a Nova Centurion in the Nova Corps and the father of Sam Alexander.
+Jesse retired from the Nova Corps to raise Sam, who grows up unaware of his father's past.
+One day, Jesse mysteriously disappears and Sam encounters Rocket Raccoon and Gamora, who tell him that his father was a member of the Nova Corps.

+It is later revealed that Jesse is being held captive by the Chitauri.
+Jesse leads a revolt, escapes from the Chitauri, and returns to Earth, where he reunites with Sam.
+However, this Jesse is revealed to be a clone created by the Chitauri.
+The real Jesse's fate is unknown.

+Jesse Alexander in other media

+Jesse Alexander appears in Guardians of the Galaxy (2015), voiced by Nolan North.